InterviewMap/CS-Interview-Knowledge-Map/README.md

 ## Contributing
-If you find something wrong with the knowledge point or there’s a Bug in the code, welcome to submit English [issue](https://github.com/KieSun/Front-End-Interview-Map/issues/new), if your English is not good, please discuss it in  [this issue](https://github.com/KieSun/InterviewMap/issues/18)
+If you find something wrong with the knowledge point or there’s a bug in the code, welcome to submit English [issue](https://github.com/KieSun/Front-End-Interview-Map/issues/new), if your English is not good, please discuss it in  [this issue](https://github.com/KieSun/InterviewMap/issues/18).

-If you think there is a good knowledge point or would like to participate in translation and proofreading, welcome [PR](https://github.com/KieSun/Front-End-Interview-Map/pulls)，or you can contact me <zx597813039@gmail.com>
+If you think there is a good knowledge point or would like to participate in translation and proofreading, welcome [PR](https://github.com/KieSun/Front-End-Interview-Map/pulls), or you can contact me <zx597813039@gmail.com>.

 ## Todo